Skip to content

 # Step 1: Transcribe

-segments, info = processor.transcribe_audio("interview.mp3")
+audio, result = processor.transcribe_audio("interview.mp3")

-# Step 3: Align
+# Step 3: Speaker diarization + word assignment

-# Step 4: Save
+# Step 4: Save to CSV

 Output